 What is Weight?

 Gravity is a force that pulls everything down to Earth.
 Weight is the amount of gravity multiplied by the mass of an object.
 Weight is also the downward force that an aircraft must overcome to fly.
-A kite has less mass and therefore less weight to overcome than a jumbo jet, but they both need the same thing in order to fly in journal writing services— lift.
+A kite has less mass and therefore less weight to overcome than a jumbo jet, but they both need the same thing in order to fly in Scopus indexed Journals— lift.

 What is Lift?